What is spirit?

-However, there has been a philosophical problem concerning the relationship between the human mind and body.
+However, for a long time, there has been a philosophical problem concerning the relationship between the human mind and body.

 Princess Elizabeth of Bohemia (1618-1680)

-However, Elisabeth was not satisfied with his answer.
+However, Elisabeth was not satisfied with Descartes' answer.

-I agrees with you that our senses are evidence that the soul does move the body and the body moves the soul, but that this interaction does not teach us anything about how this happens.
+I agree with you on that our senses are evidence that the soul does move the body and the body moves the soul, but this interaction does not teach us anything about how this happens.

 As Elizabeth pointed out in her letters, there has been a problem in the mind-body dualism.

-How the two radically different substances, something immaterial (the human mind) could move something material (the human body)?
+How could the two radically different substances, that is, something immaterial (the mind) move something material (the body)?

-However, Descartes’ theory that interaction between the mind and the body occurred in the pineal gland has already seen as inadequate by a number of philosophers in his era.
+However, Descartes' theory that the interaction between the mind and the body occurred in the pineal gland has been seen as inadequate by a number of philosophers in his era.

-For instance, Malebranche (1638-1715), a French philosopher, insisted that such a material basis of interaction between material and immaterial was impossible.
+Malebranche (1638-1715), a French philosopher, insisted that such a material basis of interaction between material and immaterial is impossible.